sautee/sautee.github.io/pages/about.md

 permalink: /about
 ---

-My name is Andrew Chacko.
-I work as a Product Manager.
-I write on topics relating to product management, software and technology.
+Hi, I'm Andrew Chacko.
+I work in Product Management.
+I write on product management, software and technology.

-Views expressed are mine and do not reflect those of my employer.
+Views expressed here are mine and do not reflect those of my employer.